I wish the buck stopped here. I could use a few. That sounds a little like a Henny Youngman one-liner, doesn’t it?

 HealthEconomics.Com recognizes that salary and compensation data are essential – but generally absent, minimal, or outdated – in this HEOR & Market Access field, particularly from a global perspective covering various company sectors.
 Therefore, HealthEconomics.Com in concert with Medlitera.Com, just released the final report based on the industry’s largest global salary survey for the HEOR and market access community.
-Results are now available for purchase.

 The Survey presents results on 475 individuals from 5 continents and 30+ countries, reflecting 2015 compensation rates.
 The Final Report is 65 pages long, with 61 charts/figures, and extensive cross-tabulation analysis.
 No other Salary Survey provides such an extensive respondent base, geographic reach, or analytic approach.

 - What is the median base salary for HEOR professionals?

 - How does salary vary by job title, job sector, education, age, degree, years of experience, company type, and geography?